-1.El Gato Gay Beach.
+1.El Gato / Eden Gay Beach.
 The very central gay beach of Torremolinos is a place to meet local guys.
 And you really want it, right?
 Afterwards, this is not Sitges: some 80% of the gay travellers are Spanish, so 80% chance you will find Spanish friends.
 Beds and sunshades are 4 euros.
 Grab a printed copy of Gay Map there, have drinks at El Gato Lounge right in front of the beach, make new friends, have a nap to prepare for the night.

 2. Shop at Plaza Mayor.
 This huge shopping mall is just 10 min by train direction Malaga.
 All major brands including Nike Factory outlet, Zara, Levi’s, Jack and Jones, Bershka, IKEA and even a comfortable cinema showing movies in English.

 3. Go and visit Malaga city.
 Just 20 min by train, Malaga old center is a brethtaking beauty.
 Its Moorish castle Alcazaba is a structure comparable to famous Alhambra in Granada.
 Main shopping street calle Larios is one of Spain’s most beautiful pedestrian areas.
 Old town with tiny sidewalks, tapas bars and Picasso museum are just a must!

 4. Start your night at El Gato Lounge.
-This gay bar and terrace became an institution: big summer terrace with designer lightning and best mojitos in town + the hottest crowd on weekend nights.
+This gay restaurant and terrace became an institution: big summer terrace with designer lightning and best mojitos in town + the hottest crowd on weekend nights.
 Young and handsome meet at El Gato before the serious clubbing starts.
 In front of gay beach of Torremolinos.
 Lonely Planet Spain guide especially mentioned El Gato Lounge as the most fashionable gay place in Torremolinos.
 El Gato has free wifi, so bring your laptop or mobile.

 5. Have a dinner at Nozomi Restaurant in calle Casablanca.
 This restaurant run by a friendly gay couple has an exquisite menu, with some Japanese and international tastes.
 Fresh sushi and good wines.
 So, if you need that special dinner on a terrace, very central, gay-friendly and inexpensive, go Nozomi.